Fox Crossing, Wisconsin: Geography

 Fox Crossing is located at the north end of Lake Winnebago along the Fox River which forms Little Lake Butte des Morts through the Village.
 The Village partially surrounds the City of Menasha.
 Other adjacent communities include: Harrison to the east, the City of Neenah and Town of Neenah to the south, Clayton to the west, and the Outagamie County communities of Greenville and Grand Chute to the north and Appleton to the northeast.

 According to the United States Census Bureau, the Village has a total area of 36.0 sqkm, of which 31.5 sqkm is land and 4.5 sqkm, or 12.50%, is water.

 Demographics

+As of the census of 2020, the city's population was 18,974.
+There were 8,572 total housing units and the employment rate was 65.5% in 2020.
+1,304 (6.87%) residents were Hispanic or Latino.
+The median household income was $70,664.

 Education

 Public education is provided by the Neenah Joint School District, west of Little Lake Butte des Morts, and the Menasha Joint School District, east of the lake.

 St. Mary Catholic High School and St. Mary Catholic Middle School are located in Fox Crossing.